 Burnaby Seniors' Transportation is an affordable and convenient service providing one-way and return trips for Burnaby residents who need assisted transportation to their medical and dental appointments within Burnaby, Vancouver, New Westminster and the Tri-City area.
 If cost, mobility or balance are an issue, Burnaby Seniors' Transportant is here to help.

-For more information, please contact the Seniors Services Manager.
+For more information, please contact the Seniors Transportation Manager.

 The Burnaby Christmas Bureau offers hampers to seniors and gifts for children to families with low income.
 We've just secured the new location for our 2018 Toy Room!
 It's located inside the Brentwood Town Centre.